CS2401-Fall2020/Week-7/README.md

 * When you call `toString()` on the third element (containing "C") the value will be `C`.
 (note that none of these end in a comma after the "C").

+### non static method `append(StringLL inNode)`
+This is a **recursive** method that appends inNode at the end of the linked list.
+Hint: if the current node is the end the next pointer should be changed from null to point to inNode, if its not the end you have a linked list node in next so you need to ask that node to do it.

 ### Testing
-You should provide 10 unit tests in your main method in the `QSLenTester.java` file that show your new methods satisfy all of the requirements.
+You should provide 15 unit tests in your main method in the `QSLenTester.java` file that show your new methods satisfy all of the requirements.
 These can be formatted using print statements or java assert statements (no need to use JUnit).
 Each test should be clearly labeled within the main method, and accompanied by text explaining the expected value for the test and why that test is included.

+**Note**
+I have provided a utility function `cut()` which returns the pointer of the second element and sets the next pointer of the first to null.
+For example is the list `myList` is `"A" --> "B" --> "C" --> null`, and I run `myList = myList.cut()`, then `myList` is now `"B" --> "C" --> null`

 ## Grading
-* `quicksortLengths` -- 40 pts
+* `mergeSortLengths` -- 40 pts
+* `append` -- 15 pts
-* `countElements` -- 20 pts
+* `countElements` -- 10 pts
-* `toString` -- 20 pts
+* `toString` -- 10 pts
-* unit tests -- 20 pts (2 pts each)
+* unit tests -- 15 pts (1 pts each)

 Lateness rule: -10 pts for 1 day of lateness / - 20 pts for 2 days of lateness / 0 after that, but you still have to turn in your work